African Things To Do

 Niamey

-Niamey is the main entry point for most visitors—use it as your planning base with short day activities when conditions allow.
+Niamey is the main entry point for most visitors—use it as your base for short, guided activities when conditions allow.
+A good Niamey day is simple: market + cultural stop + calm river-view time.

 • Best experiences

-Local markets, river views, cultural stops, relaxed city meals
+Local markets, river viewpoints, cultural stops, relaxed city meals

 • Best for